Understanding colour and light therapy

 Red or blue glasses with lights on the side can be used to try and target certain areas of your brain.
 Blue lenses and a left-sided light are used to stimulate the right side of the brain, while red lenses and a right-sided light are used to stimulate the left side.

-How can Neurofit Brain Centre help?
+How Can Neurofit Brain Centre Help?

 Disclaimer